aep-dev/aep-components/schemas/api/operation.md

 - `done` is a boolean field indicating whether the operation has completed.
 If the value is `false`, it means the operation is still in progress.
-If `true`, the operation is completed, and either `error` or `response` is available.
+If `true`, the operation is completed, and exactly one of `error` or `response` is populated.

 - Two mutually exclusive fields containing the result of an operation: